sjdaws/vocal/readme.md

 <a name="extended"></a>
 ## Extended Validation

-Some rules, such as Laravel's [unique rule](http://laravel.com/docs/validation#rule-unique) will fail if you attempt to update a record as it has a special parameter for excluding the current record, but since you've defined the rule at the model level the validator will assume you don't want to exclude any records.
+Some rules, such as Laravel's [unique rule](http://laravel.com/docs/validation#rule-unique) will fail if you attempt to update a record without updating the unique field, as it will see the field as not unique because it's already in the database.
+Laravel gets around this by allowing you to set a special parameter to ignore the current record, but since we define rules at a model level it's not easy to tell it automatically which record you want to exclude, which means we end up doing this at a controller level... which gives us even more redundant code.
+But never fear, Vocal will sort all this out for you.

 Vocal handles these situations for you automatically in two ways:

 #### Always skip current record

 If you define a rule as just `unique` without any parameters Vocal will automatically fill in the parameters for you.
 You don't even need to put the name of the table, which is the minimum requirement by default.
-Vocal will sort it out for you.
 This makes it super simple to keep records of the same kind unique within the table.

 For the following example, our primary key is id, but this can be overridden by setting the `primaryKey` variable on the model, and the id of the current record is 3: